Samiya Bashir

 Short Bio

-Samiya Bashir is the author of three books of poetry: Field Theories, and Gospel, and Where the Apple Falls.
+Samiya Bashir is the author of four books of poetry: I Hope This Helps, Field Theories, and Gospel, and Where the Apple Falls.
 Sometimes she makes poems of dirt.
 Sometimes zeros and ones.
 Sometimes variously rendered text.
 Sometimes light.
 Her work has been widely published, performed, installed, printed, screened, and experienced.
 Bashir holds a BA from the University of California, Berkeley, where she served as Poet Laureate, and an MFA from the University of Michigan, where she received two Hopwood Poetry Awards.
-Bashir took the helm as Executive Director of Lambda Literary in 2022.
-She lives in Harlem, NY.
+Bashir lives in Harlem, NY.

 Publications